jimfilippou/jimfilippou/README.md

 Hey!
-I’m Dimitrios, a software engineer and entrepreneur based in Athens, Greece.
-I have been working in the software engineering industry since 2016 and I am currently working as a Senior Software Engineer at Sitecore.
+I’m Dimitrios, a senior software engineer and entrepreneur based in Athens, Greece.
+I have been working in the software industry since 2016 and I am currently working as a Senior Software Engineer at Sitecore.

 <h5>